11 Different Types of Web Applications (With Examples)

 The two main problems with the RIA’s are vulnerabilities and inconveniences they form.
 For instance, suppose the plugin is outdated, then several parts of the app or the entire app will not work accurately.

-Planning to Build a Rich-Internet Web App?
+Planning to Build a Web App?

 With time, the use of these plugins is abandoned after the release of HTML5.
 Hence, RIAs are not limited to initial form but are now transformed into different types of web applications.